mriared/Entropy-of-abstracts-and-the-citations-relationship/README.md

 The word-form and POS-form entropy on sentential positions are consistent throughout both datasets and very similar between the most and least cited abstracts.
 This dependency could be pointing towards the entropy of a whole abstract being the main factor contributing to vocabulary richness and creativity of a text, instead of the entropy of words or parts of speech on certain sentential positions.

 To sum up, the hypotheses that we proposed weren’t confirmed, at least not fully (the difference observed in the Nature dataset in terms of creativity doesn’t seem to be conclusive).
-The research could be further improved by increasing the size of the sample and conducting a full statistical analysis of the results.
+The research could be further improved by increasing the size of the sample.

+## References

+Chen, R., Liu, H., & Altmann, G. (2017).
+Entropy in different text types.
+Digital Scholarship in the Humanities, 32(3), 528–542. https://doi.org/10.1093/llc/fqw008